PrajeetSingh/OracleRACGitHubKB/GI-RAC Tidbits.md

   * In Oracle 11.1, when there was no SCAN, these VIPs pointed to local listeners and Oracle used Random Access based Load Balancing, so Nodes were unevenly loaded.
   * In case of SCAN, DNS uses round robin method to use these VIPs.
   * Now, whether we add or remove nodes from Cluster, as SCAN name remains same, client side configurations remain same too and addition or removal of nodes become transparent.

+* What does SCAN Listener do?
+  It provides Server side Load Balancing information i.e., which DB Instance is least loaded Instance.